kmogatas/cse15l-lab-reports/lab-report-4.md

 ![Image](snip2expect.png)

-This is my group's JUnit test implementation in order to check if our code would pass or fail, by if it returned the correct output.
+This is my JUnit test implementation in order to check if my code would pass or fail, by if it returned the correct output.
 ![Image](newGrouptest2.png)

-Here, this is the JUnit test we used to check the group's code that we had reviewed:
+Here, this is the JUnit test I used to check the group's code that we had reviewed:
 ![Image](newReview2test.png)

 ---